andreigue/vex-123-for-parents/vex123_parent_guide.md

 ## Final Thoughts

 In this guide, your child started with basic commands using the touch buttons on the VEX 123 robot and progressed to more complex programming with the Coder cards.
 They've tackled "if-else" statements, discovered the power of loops, and learned how to combine different commands to control the robot's actions effectively.
-For more ideas and activities to extend their learning journey with the VEX 123, visit [VEX 123 Activities](https://education.vex.com/stemlabs/123/activities).
+Additionally, they explored VEXcode 123, the online block programming platform, to further expand their coding skills and get a feel for what actual programming is like.

 As they grow and look for new challenges, the VEX Go kit serves as an ideal next step.
 Aimed at children aged 8-9, [VEX Go](https://www.vexrobotics.com/go) builds on the foundational skills from VEX 123, offering more advanced projects and deeper programming concepts.